Calgary-Glenmore

-Calgary-Glenmore, formally styled Calgary Glenmore from 1957 to 1971, is a provincial electoral district in Calgary, Alberta, Canada.
+Calgary-Glenmore, styled Calgary Glenmore from 1957 to 1971, is a provincial electoral district in Calgary, Alberta, Canada.
 The district is mandated to return a single member to the Legislative Assembly of Alberta.

 The electoral riding of Calgary Glenmore is one of two original Calgary ridings of the seven that still survives from the 1959 redistribution of the Calgary riding.

 This riding covers the mid-southwest portion of Calgary and contains the neighbourhoods of Bayview, Braeside, Cedarbrae, Chinook Park, Eagle Ridge, Glenmore Park, Kelvin Grove, Lakeview, Palliser, Pump Hill, Oakridge, Woodbine, and Woodlands.
 The riding is named after the Glenmore Reservoir.

 History

 The Alberta government decided to return to using the first past the post system of voting from Single Transferable Vote for the 1959 general election.
 The province redistributed the Calgary and Edmonton super riding's and standardized the voting system across the province.

 Calgary-Glenmore was one of the six electoral districts created that year.
 The others were Calgary Bowness, Calgary Centre, Calgary West, Calgary North, Calgary North East, Calgary South East.

-The 2010 boundary redistribution saw Calgary-Glenmore lose the neighborhood of Southwood south of Southland Drive.
-It gained the neighborhoods of Chinook Park, Kelvin Grove, Kingsland, North Glenmore Park and Lakeview up to Glenmore Trail.
+The 2010 boundary redistribution saw Calgary-Glenmore lose the neighbourhood of Southwood south of Southland Drive.
+It gained the neighbourhoods of Chinook Park, Kelvin Grove, Kingsland, North Glenmore Park, and Lakeview up to Glenmore Trail.